10th Infantry Regiment (Lithuania): August

 On 1 August 1920, the Reserve Battalion was reformed and renamed as the two-battalion 10th Infantry Regiment.
 The regiment's commander was Major Jonas Motiejūnas-Valevičius.
 On 24 August 1920, the regiment held the line Grabavas—Ožė, and on August 26, from Grabavas—Augustavas—Štabinas—Lipskas.
 The commander of the 1st Company was given the separate task of concentrating in Ožė, and, if the opportunity arises, to take over Gardinas.
 On 30 August, when the Poles attacked, the regiment's forces, as they were widely dispersed, had to retreat.
 On 31 August, the Poles occupied Suvalkai and the Seinai.

 September

 The regiment's front was from Vižainis to Žagariai, and many clashes took place until mid-September.
 On September 11, the regiment was ordered to concentrate in Kalvarija and be the reserve of the Marijampolė Group.
 On September 22, the regiment went to the front near Didžioji Kirsna.
 On September 23, the regiment went to Seirijai and together with the remains of the 8th Infantry Regiment, they took the position Buteliūnai—Mikabaliai—Paserninkai river until Nemunas near Živulčiškė.
-On September 28, the regiment is moved to the —Salopieragiai district.
+On September 28, the regiment is moved to the Liubavas—Salopieragiai district.